FlorianDelconte/TLDDC/README.md

 ![alt text](pipeline.png?raw=true "A quoi ça sert ?")

 ## Dependencies
 The program uses some C++ 11 feature, so we recommend the use of gcc 4.7 or later to compile.
-The program requires these libraries to be installed:
+The program requires these libraries to be installed :
 ###### Boost 1.46 or later
 ###### DGtal version 0.9.
 To install DGtal see [DGtal installation] (https://github.com/DGtal-team/DGtal/blob/master/README.md)
 ###### PCL version 1.7 or later